-4) Find the "World's Largest ... " ....
+4) Find the "World's Largest ... " ...
 When I moved to North Dakota over a decade ago, I noticed our state's penchant for "The World's Largest fill-in-the-blank."
-Start your own scavenger hunt, and Instagram your way across the state as you seek out these metal monstrosities.
-New Salem Sue is the World's Largest Fiberglass Holstein Cow.
+Start your own scavenger hunt and Instagram your way across the state as you seek out these metal monstrosities.
+Salem Sue is the World's Largest Holstein Cow.
 Jamestown lays claim to the World's Largest Buffalo.
-Whapeton has the World's Largest Catfish.
-A stretch of highway near Regent has the World's Largest Scrap Tin Sculptures.
-There is also Wally the Giant Walleye (Garrison); Tommy the Giant Turtle (Bottineau); the World's Largest Sandhill Crane (Steele); a Giant Dala Horse (Minot); and then there's "Big Gene", the Giant Golf Zombie, who resides on the Garrison Golf Course.
+Wahpeton has the World's Largest Catfish.
+A stretch of highway near Regent has the World's Largest Scrap Metal Sculptures.
+There is also Wally the Walleye (Garrison); Tommy the Turtle (Bottineau); the World's Largest Sandhill Crane (Steele); a giant Dala Horse (Minot); and then there's "Big Gene," the giant Golf Zombie, who resides on the Garrison Golf Course.
 Who knew?

-5) Get Your Prairie Culture On ....
+5) Get Your Prairie Culture On ...
 The salvage-meets-prairie exterior of the Prairie Arts Museum situated on a quiet side street in downtown Fargo is a piece of art in and of itself.
 The innovative design carries through to the museum's interior, which houses approximately a dozen special exhibitions of 20th and 21st century art throughout the year.
 In addition to the art exhibits, there are classes, studios, lectures and performances held within the complex.
-On September 27th, there will be a reception held at the Prairie Arts Museum to recognize the artists and the work they will showcase during the Fargo Moorhead Visual Artist Studio Crawl.
-Check out http://plainsart.org/category/events/ for a calendar of upcoming events.
+Check out http://plainsart.org/events/ for a calendar of upcoming events.